kjetiljd/startup_web_servers/prolog/README.md

-This example is for players of Extreme Startup who can't get an HTTP server to run in their prefered development environment.
-It shows how to do HTTP listening,
-[definite clause grammar](http://www.pathwayslms.com/swipltuts/dcg/)
+This example an HTTP server It shows how to do HTTP listening, [definite clause grammar](http://www.pathwayslms.com/swipltuts/dcg/) in SWI-Prolog.
-in SWI-Prolog.
 Prolog uses definite clause grammars instead of regular expressions.